Corporate Gifting in India (2026): Market Size, Trends, and What's Broken

 The Pros: why the shift to personal and year-round is real

 Personalization is now the headline trend.
-Every 2026 trend read points the same way: companies want gifts that feel chosen, not bulk-ordered.
+TechSci Research describes "hyper-personalization" as a defining demand driver, with companies wanting "personalization, brand alignment, and quality consistency rather than simple bulk giveaways" [2].
 A hand-written name and a gift matched to the person beats another logo-stamped kit.

 Wellness gifts are easy to defend.
-Fruit, nuts, and health-oriented hampers give HR a clean answer when Finance asks "why this gift," and they sidestep the "why are we sending sugar" problem in a health-conscious workforce.
+Fruit, nuts, and health-oriented hampers give HR a clean answer when Finance asks "why this gift."
+The WHO's healthy diet guidance recommends at least 400 grams of fruit and vegetables per day for everyone over ten [6], which makes a fruit basket the one corporate gift that literally maps to a public-health recommendation, and sidesteps the "why are we sending sugar" problem in a health-conscious workforce.
 We made the full case for this in our guide to healthy corporate gift hampers.

 Sustainability has moved from nice-to-have to expected.
+TechSci flags eco-friendly gifting as "a major growth pillar," strongest during Diwali and Christmas, "where corporate buyers are aligning their gifts with ESG commitments and brand values" [2].
 Reusable and natural packaging reads as considered rather than disposable, which is part of why a real basket outperforms a throwaway box.

 Year-round beats festive-only, on both sides of the ledger.
 For the buyer, one remembered vendor covers Diwali, New Year, onboarding, client wins, and work anniversaries.
-For the vendor, repeat empanelled accounts are where the 20-40% margins actually compound.
+For the vendor, corporate orders create "recurring opportunities across HR, sales, and partnership functions" [2], and repeat empanelled accounts are where that compounding actually happens.
 This is the whole reason TaruLease sells three fixed baskets year-round rather than a single seasonal box, the mango is the hero, but the platform is the business.

 The things no one talks about